dustymeyers/rubberneck-py/README.md

 }
 ```

-2. Press the play button for "Debug Bot" selection, or hit `F5` if you've already got it selected.
+3. Press the play button for "Debug Bot" selection, or hit `F5` if you've already got it selected.

+4. To stop the redis-server,
+    - if using wsl, use the command `sudo service redis-server stop`

 ### running in production
 1. *cd* into the working directory, and execute main.py.